linux4sam/egt/docs/src/introduction.md

 modern GUI functionality, look-and-feel, and maximizes performance while staying as close to the metal as possible in embedded Linux applications.
-EGT provides a consistent API and solution for working across all Microchip AT91/SAMA5 processors in order to build robust GUI based applications that make the best use of the hardware available.
+EGT provides a consistent API and solution for working across all Microchip AT91/SAMA5 processors in order to build robust GUI-based applications that make the best use of the hardware available.

 @see For more information about Microchip MPU Xplained or EK type boards, visit [Linux4SAM](http://www.at91.com/linux4sam/bin/view/Linux4SAM).

-EGT uses and provides a standard API to many different third party, or system libraries and resources, in order to provide an easy to use and consistent interface for developing a GUI application.
+EGT uses and provides a standard API to many different third parties, or system libraries and resources, in order to provide an easy-to-use and consistent interface for developing a GUI application.
 Here are some of them:

 @imageSize{egt_libs.png,max-width:90%;height:auto;}